 - Number of patient weeks (i.e. how many weeks patients are in a clinical trial)

-Now if would add additional thresholds, or better to say, information from experience, we can covert the KPIs into KRIs, here you are:
+Now, if we add additional thresholds, or rather, information from experience, we can covert the KPIs into KRIs:

 - Number of enrolled patients is less than it was planned